MichalKuwik/Bootstrap-page/README.md

-Hi everyone!
-This is bootstrap's page about my cat.
+-->Hi everyone!
+This is bootstrap's page about my cat.<--

-In this project I use ScrollReveal files to anime my elements.
+In this project is used folowing technologies:

+-html,

+-css,

+-bootstrap 4,

+-library ScroolReveal to anime few elements

+-$ jquery to smoothscrool efect